juneate/74HC595-arduino-multiple-shift-register-chips/README.md

 The setup below was built and tested using [Tinkercad](https://www.tinkercad.com), which is a great way to build and test your projects online for free.
 Feel free to use and modify the file `multiple_register.brd` to see and test the project for yourself.

+One important thing to notice (as mentioned above) is that the chip connected directly to the board actually controls the last pins (8-15 in this example).
+The bytes are written to the chips from the end of the series to the start.

 ![Arduino setup with multiple register chips](multi_register.png?raw=true "Arduino setup with multiple register chips")

 ## Credits